 I wouldn’t do any hard tugging with a puppy until they have their adult teeth.
 Tugging should be reinforcing, and if you tug too hard, you could hurt their necks or it could be painful to their teeth if they are losing baby teeth and have adult teeth coming in.

 It doesn’t need to just be about tugging.
 Most of our dogs love to retrieve.
 Use this love of retrieving to engage your dog.

 Work on getting your dog to follow a food lure.
-Walk around and reinforce them very heavily when they are with you and paying attention.
+Walk around and reinforce him very heavily when he is with you and paying attention.
 This is not about being in heel position.
 It’s about being “present” and engaged with and having fun with you.

 Once your dog will engage with you in your house, it’s time to take the show on the road.
 Play with your dog in every different place you can come up with—the front or back porch, the front or back yard, the garage, the parking lot at the grocery store, the parking lot at the park, in the park, in your office, etc. The more new places you can think of to play and have fun with your dog, the better.